tonethar/IGME-330-Master/notes/HW-bulma-1.md

 ## V. #5 - *Navbar (for mobiles)*

-- Here is the link to the 5th tutorial - [Bulma Tutorial (Product Page Build) #5 - Navbar (for mobiles)](https://www.youtube.com/watch?v=qvn2SxGvyPs&list=PL4cUxeGkcC9iXItWKbaQxcyDT1u6E7a8a&index=5&pp=QAFIAw%3D%3D)
+- Here is the link to the 5th tutorial - [Bulma Tutorial (Product Page Build) #5 - Navbar (for mobiles) (04:58)](https://www.youtube.com/watch?v=qvn2SxGvyPs&list=PL4cUxeGkcC9iXItWKbaQxcyDT1u6E7a8a&index=5&pp=QAFIAw%3D%3D)
-- This tutorial will walk through how to build a mobile friendly Bulma `Navbar`
+- This tutorial will walk through how to build a burger icon to show the `navbar-menu` links on smaller screened mobile devices
 - Make a copy of **index-4.html** and name it **index-5.html**